doriordan/MCP-Coding-Insights/README.md

 Claude Code supports an `/insights` command that generates a very specific report on your coding activity for a fixed time span.

 This MCP server expands that capability by exposing tools that the agent can use to serve reports tailored to your stated requirements as opposed to a predefined format, and if you want can be scoped to specific projects and time spans.
+The tools are not only useful for strategic reports and insights but also for quick ad-hoc reporting and searches.

 The tools access the same session transcript files under `~/.claude/projects/`as the `/insights` command, but give you the power to make ad-hoc reporting requests on that session information.